 - You will want to ensure that your free SSL certificate or SSL certificate, found under the Security Certificate section, is correct.
 Let’s Encrypt’s current status.
 It should be in the On position.

-- Check to see if SSL is properly configured by revisiting your site.
+- Check to see if SSL is configured correctly by revisiting your site.
 Next to the domain name in your browser’s address bar, you should see a lock.

 9. Launch Your WordPress Website